Sunday, February 2, 2025

 It is not just Science and Technology, but the Tools that empower Modern Man.
 Tools also make his life easier and more productive.
 It differentiates his era from the pre-historic.
 In his short lives, he accomplishes much more today than his ancestors.
 Tools give him the means to execute without actually toiling for it.

-The more you employ tools, The easier your life is, and The more competent you are. |
+The easier your life is, and

 For writing code, besides the well adopted IDEs, there are a huge number of predefined libraries and frameworks.
 There are advances in programming languages with newer constructs to ease your lives.
 There are a number of reasons to dump C and use C++, and no counter-reason that cannot be avoided.
 I’ll leave those for another article.
 Plenty of tools have already flood the market for reviewing code and finding bugs, that employing people to do it is a waste of effort.
 Automated build environments have come up to do the testing as well.